A monthly list of good things to do, buy, read, watch, and more.

 The Vanishing Half, Brit Bennet.
 Well, I must be hard to please, since being disappointed with books on the NYT Best Seller list is a regular thing with me.

 I loved the premise of this book, so waited months for it from the library.
 Twin sisters grow up together super close in the 1950s and leave home together for the big city.
 They happen to be light-skinned black women, and one day one of the twins just disappears.
 She chooses to “pass” as white, leaving the other sister to find her own way.

 So here’s where I felt duped by the jacket blurb on the book – I thought from the description, the book was about the twins, and their separate lives they chose and the story there.
-But no, most of the book seemed to really about the daughter (of the sister who was left) in the 1970s – and I didn’t really care about her story at all.
-She eventually finds her cousin – the daughter of the twin that is passing – but they never tell the sisters they are in contact.
-And the book ends with the twin sisters never speaking to each other again.
-Never.
+But no, so much of the book is really about the daughters in the 1970s and 80s- and I didn’t really care about their stories.
+We meet the sister who left in one part and learn about her life living in a white suburb, and then she does go home for a bit before leaving again in the middle of the night back to her life.

 Spare Parts.
 This is a sweet 2015 movie based on a true story.
 It’s about a southern California high school in a poor community that puts together an underwater robotic team that eventually goes up agains the best in the nation, including MIT.
 One of those nice, inspirational movies.

 Midnight Special.
 This is a star-packed movie with a poor title that’s a known song AND doesn’t say a thing about the movie.
 It’s about a boy with glowing eyes that inspires a cult following and his parents who try to help him.
 We were underwhelmed with it and thought the ending was off and a bit anticlimactic.

 That’s it for another addition of the Good Things List!